-To follow along with this book, you’ll need the following:
+To follow along with the tutorials in this book, you’ll need the following:

 - A Mac running Mojave (10.14) or later.
 Earlier versions might work, but they’re untested.

 - Xcode 10.0 or later.
 Packaged with Xcode is the latest and greatest version of LLDB, the debugger you’ll use extensively throughout this book.
 At the time of this writing, the version of LLDB packaged with Xcode is lldb-1000.11.37.1.

 Python 2.7.
 LLDB uses Python 2.7 to run its Python scripts.
 Fortunately, Python 2.7 automatically ships with macOS, as well as with Xcode.
 You can verify you have the correct version installed by typing